Skip to main content

 Step 4: Allow KnoxCall to impersonate the service account

 KnoxCall’s GCP principal needs roles/iam.serviceAccountTokenCreator on the service account you created.
-Find KnoxCall’s GCP principal email in your admin UI under Settings → Security → Tenant KMS and run:
+Find KnoxCall’s GCP principal email in the BYOK setup wizard (Settings → Security → Tenant Master Key → Customer KMS → Set up BYOK, GCP step — it also shows this exact gcloud command pre-filled), or fetch it from GET /admin/tenant-kms/provider-identity, and run:

 Replace <KNOXCALL_GCP_PRINCIPAL> with the email shown in the admin UI.